rother12/rother12/README.md

-# I want to be AI,Data Analyst(AI & DBA 가 되고 싶습니다.)
+# I wanaa an AI,Data Analyst(AI & DBA 가 되고 싶습니다.)
-## Hi, I'M Won Sik(정 원 식) 👋
+## Hi, I'm Won Sik(정 원 식) 👋

 ---
-### Specially, I had mathematical skills for DB Analysis(ex:GLM, ANOVA, Regression) Based on Mathematical Inference
+### I have mathematical skills for including Mathematical Inference for Database Analysis, e.g. GLM, ANOVA, and Regression.
-### MLR(Maximum Likelihood Ratio) is Powerful tool for Inference, Like this Relation I wanna be your Company's MOST power talentent Team Member"
+### Just as Maximum Likelihood Ratio (MLR) is a powerful tool for inference, I am looking forward to be your company's MOST talented and powerful team member.

 ---
 # My major Programming Language is Python